-Level Marks Generic Level Descriptors for 9-mark AO3 Questions 3 7-9 Develops arguments that support both sides of the discussion clearly, using a range of points with good elaboration.
+Level Marks Generic Level Descriptors for 6-mark AO3 Questions 3 5-6 Develops arguments that support both sides of the discussion clearly, using a range of points with good elaboration.
 Examples used demonstrate a comprehensive understanding of the issue or phenomenon.
-Evaluation is derived from a well-reasoned consideration of the arguments.
-2 4-6 Develops arguments that support one side of the discussion well, using one or two points with some elaboration.
+Evaluation is well supported by arguments.
+2 3-4 Develops arguments that support one side of the discussion well, using one or two points with some elaboration.
 Example(s) used demonstrate a good understanding of the issue or phenomenon.
-Evaluation is well supported by arguments.
-1 1-3 Arguments are unclear with limited description or may be listed.
+Evaluation is partially supported by arguments.
+1 1-2 Arguments are unclear with limited description or may be listed.
 No examples provided or examples are generic, demonstrating a basic understanding of the issue or phenomenon.
 Evaluation is simple, missing or unclear.
 0 0 No creditworthy response.